theJasonFan/signatures-from-sparse-topic-models/README.md

 -   Do Multinomial models ‘overfit’ to rare mutation categories in the like the way they do for natural language?
 -   What are the differences in terms of signatures learned for SAGE-like vs Multinomial models?

+To limit the scope of this project, we only applied SAGE based and multinomial based models to breast cancers.

 ## Data:
 To limit the scope of the investigation, we will apply topic models to breast cancer cohorts using the following three datasets: